ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If verification succeeds, the handler removes the client from the group identified by GROUPNAME.
-That includes removing the public key of the client if the KDC keep tracks of that, and possibly removing the evicted node from the list of observers of the resource at ace-group/GROUPNAME (if observable).
-Then, the handler deletes the sub-resource nodes/NODENAME and returns a 2.02 (Deleted) message with empty payload.
+If verification succeeds, the handler removes the client from the group identified by GROUPNAME, and removes the public key of the client if the KDC keep tracks of that.
+Also, if the client is registered as an observer of the group-membership resource at ace-group/GROUPNAME, the handler removes the node from the list of observers of that resource.
+Finally, if the sub-resource nodes/NODENAME was created for the client, the handler deletes that resource and returns a 2.02 (Deleted) message with empty payload.

 #### Leave the Group ## {#ssec-group-leaving}